-The process of becoming a teacher in Northern Ireland differs from other parts of the UK.
-Discover the qualifications you'll need and see what funding is available to you as you embark on your teaching career
+Discover the qualifications you'll need and see what funding is available to you as you embark on your teaching career in Northern Ireland

 There are two university-based routes to completing your Initial Teacher Education (ITE) and becoming a teacher in Northern Ireland: